Menu Close

 About The Mission

-In addition to charitable giving, the Mission ministry work to meet the spiritual needs of seafarers.
+In addition to charitable giving, the Mission ministry works to meet the spiritual needs of seafarers.
 As a church-based maritime welfare organization, the Mission activities are driven by faith and social responsibility.

 Learn More